chardso/Rabbitry/README.md

 - To become an example of idle youths yawning of  unemployment.

-- To disperse the experience achieved from breeding to the young generation
+- To disperse the experience achieved from breeding to the young generation in communities.

  FACTS ABOUT RABBIT PRODUCTS;